khttps/not_a_letterboxd_clone/README.md

 # not_a_letterboxd_clone

 This is a basic Flutter clone of the Letterboxd app.
-I'm making it for educational purposes.
 I'm using the TMDB API for film data, since the Letterboxd API is still private.
 It's implemented using the BLoC pattern + GetIt.
 It doesn't include all the app's features.

 ### Screenshots: